swiftlang/swift-org-website/documentation/cxx-interop/index.md

   that can store the reference count outside of the object.

-Currently Swift can map C++ classes or structures that use custom retain and release operations on a reference count stored intrusively in the object to a Swift reference type (that behaves like a Swift `class`).
+Currently Swift can map C++ classes or structures that use custom retain and release operations together with a reference count stored intrusively in the object to a Swift reference type (that behaves like a Swift `class`).
 Other types that rely on `std::shared_ptr` for reference counting can still be used as value types in Swift.